basisjs/basisjs-tools-instrumenter/README.md

 ## How does it works

-This plugins process all `.js` files and modify (instrument) code to reach main goal: provide location information about some object or function, i.e. tell where value was defined.
+This plugins process all `.js` files and modify (instrument) code to provide location information about some object or function later, i.e. answer to question where value was defined.
 Let's look for simple example:

 ```js
 var a = {